Leading A Short-Term Program Abroad

 - Instruct caller to call again after emergency response team or law enforcement have arrived, if applicable;

-- Contact Provost, Associate Provost for Student Affairs and director of International Programs and Services.
+- Contact Provost, Associate Provost for Student Affairs Dean of Students and Director of International Programs and Services.

 Immediate Responsibilities of USI International Programs and Services

-- Notify Provost and the Associate Provost for Student Affairs of any statements already made to media.
+- Notify Provost and the Associate Provost for Student Affairs and the Dean of Students of any statements already made to media.
 Refer press inquiries to Vice President for Government and University Relations.

 - Once important facts have been collected, the Office of International Programs and Services will notify members of the Risk Management Task Force.
 Whenever possible, faculty with specialization in the affected region may also be included.